Dialogue Health Technologies (TSE:CARE) Price Target Cut to C$7.00

-Dialogue Health Technologies (TSE:CARE – Get Rating) had its price target lowered by Royal Bank of Canada from C$10.00 to C$7.00 in a research report issued on Friday, BayStreet.CA reports.
-The brokerage currently has a “sector perform” rating on the stock.
-Royal Bank of Canada’s price objective suggests a potential upside of 76.77% from the stock’s previous close.
+Dialogue Health Technologies (TSE:CARE – Get Rating) had its target price reduced by CIBC from C$9.50 to C$7.00 in a research report sent to investors on Thursday morning, BayStreet.CA reports.
+They currently have an outperform rating on the stock.

-CARE has been the topic of a number of other reports.
-TD Securities lowered Dialogue Health Technologies from a “buy” rating to a “hold” rating and decreased their price objective for the company from C$8.50 to C$5.50 in a research note on Wednesday.
-Scotiabank decreased their price objective on Dialogue Health Technologies from C$11.00 to C$8.50 in a research note on Thursday.
-Finally, CIBC decreased their price objective on Dialogue Health Technologies from C$9.50 to C$7.00 and set an “outperform” rating on the stock in a research note on Thursday.
+A number of other equities analysts have also recently issued reports on the company.
+Scotiabank dropped their price objective on Dialogue Health Technologies from C$11.00 to C$8.50 in a report on Thursday.
+TD Securities lowered Dialogue Health Technologies from a buy rating to a hold rating and reduced their price target for the stock from C$8.50 to C$5.50 in a research report on Wednesday, May 11th.

 Dialogue Health Technologies Inc operates a digital healthcare and wellness platform in Canada Germany, and Australia.
 Its Integrated Health Platform is a healthcare hub that centralizes its programs in a single user-friendly application, which provide access to psychologists, psychotherapists, social workers, physicians, nurses, and health specialists.